seanenck/lockbox/README.md

 LOCKBOX_STORE=/Users/alice/.passwords
 # the keymode is a command
 LOCKBOX_KEYMODE="command"
-# to utilize totp token generation set the offset (within the repository) where totp tokens are saved
+# to utilize totp token generation set the name of files for TOTP tokens
-LOCKBOX_TOTP=keys/totp/
+LOCKBOX_TOTP=totp
 ```

 In cases where `lb` outputs colored terminal output this coloring behavior can be disabled: